angelrodes/ICPOES-datared/README.md

 You can export other data too.
 They will be ignored.

 2. Modify data in ```ExtCal.StandardConcentration``` columns if needed.
-E.g. if you want to use some standrd data not stated in Qtegra.
+E.g. if you want to use some standard data not stated in Qtegra.

 3. Run ```ICPOESdatared_vX.m``` in MATLAB/Octave and select your file.
 A lot of graphical output will appear, and a text file (```.txt```) containing a few tables will be created (concentrations, calibrations, LOD/LOQ; by analyte, by element, etc.).